-Polishes the planchets by tumbling them in a rotating barrel with small stainless steel balls.
+They polish the planchets by tumbling them in a rotating barrel with small stainless steel balls.
 The friction from the steel balls burnishes the surface of the planchet and smooths out any imperfections.
-After the planchets are polished, they are then washed in a special solution to remove any foreign contaminants on the surface.
+After the planchets are polished, they are washed in a special solution to remove any foreign contaminants on the surface.

 Special Coin Dies

-Early in the history of the United States Mint, mint workers made Proof coin dies from dies originally intended for producing business strike coins.
+Early in the history of the United States Mint, mint workers made Proof coin dies from dies initially intended for producing business strike coins.
 The process would begin by submerging the face of the die in a solution of acid.
-The acid would remove microscopic pieces of metal from the surface of the die.
+The acid would remove tiny pieces of metal from the surface of the die.
 This process gave a frosted effect on the entire surface of the coin die.
-Mint workers with then polish the die since the highest points on the die would be the fields.
-The polishing would impart a mirror-like finish on the field while the devices would have a frosted finish.
+Mint workers would then polish the die since the highest points on the die would be the fields.
+The polishing would impart a mirror-like finish on the field, while the devices would have a frosted finish.

-The modern minting process requires that Proof coin dies the processed separately.
+The modern minting process requires that Proof coin dies are created separately.
 Only coin dies with the best possible detail are selected.
 A mechanical process that uses horse hairbrushes polished the dies to a mirrorlike surface.
 Mint technicians then load the coin dies into a machine that uses a computer and a laser to impart the frosted finish on the surface of the coin die.

 Why Don't All U.S. Proof Coins Exhibit Cameo Contrast?

 The frosted finish on the coin was very delicate, and only the first few hundred Proof coins produced with these dies exhibited the frosted cameo contrast effect.
-As mint workers produced additional coins from the same set of dies, the intense pressure of the coin striking process wore away the delicate frosted effect of the die.
+As mint workers made additional coins from the same set of dies, the intense pressure of the coin striking process wore away the delicate frosted effect of the die.
 This friction resulted in coins that were mirror-like across the field and the devices.
-These are known as "Brilliant Proofs."
+These coins are known as "brilliant Proofs."